puradox/CS-165/README.md

 # CompSci 165
 > Project in Algorithms & Data Structures

-This class consists of four projects done in a group of two.
+This class consists of three projects done in a group of two.
 The team consists of [Sam Balana](https://github.com/puradox) and [Dallas Johnson](https://github.com/Dallas-J).